-Education: University of Texas at Arlington, Arlington, Texas, Master of Science in Social Work
+Education: University of Texas at Arlington, Master of Science in Social Work

-Most of Steve's experience has been in Chronic Mental Health (MHMR/psychiatric hospitals) and Family Violence, primarily working with Batterers (male and female).
+Steve is experienced in Chronic Mental Health (MHMR/psychiatric hospitals) and Family Violence, primarily working with Batterers (male and female).
 He has served in the social work field since 1989.
-His recent work has mainly been with adults, but he has past experience working with adolescents also.
+He has most recently worked with adults, though, he has past experience working with adolescents as well.
 Steve typically utilizes Cognitive/Behavioral approaches.
-He is a Social Worker at heart, so he also likes reading about politics, activism, and serving the less fortunate.
+He is a Social Worker at heart, so he also enjoys reading about politics, activism, and serving the less fortunate.
 He is very committed to non-profit work; one of the main reasons he has continued to serve at Children First Counseling Center for over 15 years.

-Education: Dallas Baptist University, Dallas, Texas, Masters in Counseling
+Education: Dallas Baptist University, Master of Arts in Counseling

 Sylvia is a Licensed Professional Counselor and has received training in Child Sexual Abuse Prevention, Alcohol and Substance Abuse Education and Prevention, and Eye Movement Desensitization and Reprocessing (EMDR).
 She is a Certified Life Coach, Pastoral Counselor, and also a Certified Prepare Enrich Facilitator, which she uses for pre-marital counseling.

 Sylvia has facilitated youth and teen groups, adult grief and parenting groups, and both Men’s and Women’s Batterer Intervention and Prevention Program (BIPP) groups.
 She also provides direct services to individuals, couples and families.
 Her volunteer work as a mentor and counseling facilitator has taken her to prisons, pregnancy centers, youth clubs, and churches.